Building an Internal Audit Program

 Interviewing the People Running Your Controls

-The people who perform controls understand them intimately, and their perspective is invaluable.
+The people who perform controls understand them intimately.
 An interview with your network security team about how they monitor systems might reveal that monitoring is actually more comprehensive than your formal documentation states, or conversely, that coverage has gaps you didn't know about.
 Interviews with your access control owner might surface challenges with your procedure that create bottlenecks or cause people to cut corners.
 Conversations with your incident response team might reveal that your incident response plan is comprehensive on paper but people don't actually follow it because the plan doesn't account for how your environment actually works.

 Structured interviews using a prepared list of questions are more effective than casual conversations.
 You're trying to understand how the control actually works, what challenges exist, and what might be improved.
 The tone matters significantly.
 People who see internal auditors as partners trying to help improve controls are far more open than people who see auditors as enforcers coming to find problems.
 Approaching conversations with the perspective of "we're trying to understand your control, find where we can improve, and support you in doing better" yields better results than "we're checking whether you're doing what you should."